peiffer-innovations/font_awesome_flutter_named/README.md

 This is built based off of [![Pub](https://img.shields.io/pub/v/font_awesome_flutter.svg)](https://pub.dartlang.org/packages/font_awesome_flutter)

-This package generates the names of the fonts provided by the dependant `font_asome_flutter` package.
+This package generates the names of the fonts provided by the dependant `font_awesome_flutter` package.
 It does not actually include the font files themselves.

 ## Font Names